 Morning Flex Time

 Every morning from 11:25 to 11:50 a.m. all Middle School students will benefit from a new Life Skills Program rotation, sustained silent reading, study halls, and class meeting time.
 The Life Skills Program will happen on A, B, C, and D days.
-Drop Everything and Read (DEAR) and teacher help on an individual basis will take place on E and G days.
+Teacher office hours and Drop Everything and Read (DEAR) will take place on E and G days.
 On F days, grade levels will have time for class meetings.

 Every afternoon from 12:30 to 1:05 p.m. all Middle School students will participate in three different activities.
 On A, D, and F days, students will be in Advisory groups.
 This time will include study hall that provides time for doing homework in a settled environment, as well as a time to engage in planned discussions with advisors and fellow advisees.
 On C and G days, we will hold Middle School assemblies (similar to Friday morning assemblies in the past).
 On B and E days, students will participate in the Co-Curricular Activities period.